usnistgov/800-63-3/sp800-63a/sec4_ial.md

 11. <a name="gr13"></a>The CSP SHOULD obtain additional confidence in identity proofing using fraud mitigation measures, for example inspecting geolocation, examining the device characteristics of the applicant, evaluating behavioral characteristics, or checking vital statistic repositories such as the [Death Master File](https://www.ssdmf.com/Library/InfoManage/Guide.asp?FolderID=1), so long as any additional mitigations do not substitute for the mandatory requirements contained herein.
 In the event the CSP uses fraud mitigation measures, the CSP SHALL conduct a privacy risk assessment for these mitigation measures.
 Such assessments SHOULD include any privacy risk mitigations (e.g., limited retention, use limitations, notice, etc.) or other technological mitigations (e.g. cryptography), and be document per requirement 4.2 (7) above.

-12. In the event a CSP ceases to conduct identity proofing and enrollment processes, the CSP SHALL be responsible for fully disposing of or destroying any sensitive data including PII, or its protection from unauthorized access for the duration of retention.
+12. In the event a CSP ceases to conduct identity proofing and enrollment processes, the CSP SHALL be responsible for fully disposing of or destroying any PII, or for its protection from unauthorized access for the duration of retention.

 13. Regardless of whether the CSP is an agency or private sector provider, the following requirements apply to the agency offering or using the proofing service: